Chiral topological superconducting state with Chern number $\mathcal{C} =-2$ in Pb$_3$Bi/Ge(111)

-Bulk-boundary correspondence plays a crucial role in examining the topological properties of realistic systems \cite{Mong2011}.
-For 2D class-$D$ TSC, this criterion predicts that the number of chiral edge modes is equal to the first Chern number of the bulk state.
-To connect our theoretical predictions of chiral TSC to potential experimental observations, we investigate the chiral edge modes in the following study.
+Bulk-boundary correspondence plays a crucial role in examining the topologically nontrivial properties of realistic materials \cite{Mong2011}.
+For the class-$D$ TSCs, this correspondence predicts that the number of chiral edge modes is equal to the first Chern number of its bulk state.
+To connect our theoretical predictions to potential experimental realization, we investigate the chiral Majorana edge modes in Pb$_3$Bi/Ge(111) hereafter.

-We consider two typical ribbon structures shown in the upper panels of Figs.~\ref{fig3:edge}(a) and (b), where the latter one possesses in-plane inversion symmetry.
-The corresponding quasiparticle energy spectra are depicted in the lower panels of Figs.~\ref{fig3:edge}(a) and (b), both of which exhibit two chiral Majorana edge modes propagating along the same direction for one edge, consistent with $\mathcal{C} = -2$.
-The difference between Fig.~\ref{fig3:edge}(a) and (b) is that the chiral edge modes from the two edges intersect at finite energy in (a), while at zero energy in (b).
-This phenomenon can be understood by symmetry arguments.
-First, the particle-hole symmetry of the BdG Hamiltonian is expressed as $P\mathcal{H}_{\text{BdG}}(k_x)P^{-1}=-\mathcal{H}_{\text{BdG}}(-k_x)$, indicating $E(k_x) = -E(-k_x)$.
-This feature presents in both of the quasiparticle spectra shown in Figs.~\ref{fig3:edge}(a) and (b).
-Next, the in-plane inversion symmetry implies that $E(k_x) = E(-k_x)$.
-Therefore, the zero-energy intersections of the chiral edge modes shown in Fig.~\ref{fig3:edge}(b) are protected by the combination of particle-hole symmetry and in-plane inversion symmetry.
+Employing a cylinder geometry with periodic boundary condition in the x direction and open boundary condition in the y direction, we construct the Hamiltonian of the Pb$_3$Bi/Ge(111) nanoribbon and explore the edge state properties under different boundary configurations.
+Two typical ribbon structures shown in the upper panels of Figs.~\ref{fig3:edge}(a) and (b) are considered, where the latter one possesses in-plane inversion symmetry.
+Their corresponding quasiparticle energy spectra are depicted in the lower panels of Figs.~\ref{fig3:edge}(a) and (b), where both of them exhibit two chiral Majorana edge modes propagating along the same direction at one edge, consistent with $\mathcal{C} = -2$.
+The difference between Figs.~\ref{fig3:edge}(a) and (b) is that the chiral Majorana edge modes from the two edges intersect at a finite energy in (a), while at zero energy in (b).
+This phenomenon can be understood by the following symmetry arguments.
+On the one hand, the inherent particle-hole symmetry of the BdG Hamiltonian is expressed as $P\mathcal{H}_{\text{BdG}}(k_x)P^{-1}=-\mathcal{H}_{\text{BdG}}(-k_x)$, indicating $E(k_x) = -E(-k_x)$.
+This feature is evident in both of the quasiparticle energy spectra, as shown in Figs.~\ref{fig3:edge}(a) and (b).
+On the other hand, the in-plane inversion symmetry implies that $E(k_x) = E(-k_x)$.
+Therefore, the zero-energy intersections of the chiral Majorana edge modes in Fig.~\ref{fig3:edge}(b) is protected by the combination of particle-hole symmetry and in-plane inversion symmetry.